STATEWIDE BUILDING & PROFESSIONAL SERVICES CONTRACTS

 This A/E pool is for optional use by public bodies to procure professional A/E services using the Category B procedures for small projects where design fees are expected to be under $50,000.
 DGS has completed the steps of advertising and requesting qualifications.
 The A/E responses including Forms AE-1 through AE-6 are on file with the contract officer.
 Please review the Instructions for Use document for additional details regarding the scope of services and how to use this pool to create a contract.
-The list of firms is an Excel spreadsheet with their contact information and their areas of professional expertise (note the spreadsheet tabs at the bottom of the list).
-Instructions for using this pool may be found here.
+The list of firms is an Excel spreadsheet with their contact information.
+Instructions for using this pool may be found below.

 Non-Professional Construction-Related Services & Facility Assessment